A41K/SoundMap-Type/README.md

 4. Adjust volume using the volume slider
 5. View track information in the info panel that appears when a track is playing

-## Customization

-You can add your own music tracks by editing the `data.js` file.
-Each track requires the following information:

-- Title
-- Artist
-- Genre
-- Rarity level
-- Geographic coordinates (latitude and longitude)
-- Audio source URL

 ## License